 In the early days, the spin technique emerged when gliders began experimenting with new methods of throwing the shot put.
 At first, the distance between the two techniques wasn’t great.
 The majority of throws taken with the spin were the same or no more than two feet farther than the glide.
 Yet, as testing became stronger, throwers became weaker and more guys started playing with the spin.
 The result of the experimenting with the new technique was that the distance between the two systems started to expand.

 Many say this is a different deal with the women, but I say it has not been explored fully enough.
-The women throw a 4k.
-So the bodyweight to implement ratio is much different than the men.
+The women throw a 4k, so the body weight to implement ratio is much different from the men.
 However, the standing throw to full throw differential is about the same.
 Just like the men, 115% on standing throw is considered great gliding.
 Still, the clean 70-foot throw for women most likely has not been done yet.
 World class gliding for women takes one of two great physical qualities.
-These characteristics involve a very big tall athletic woman (6.3 to 6.6 and 220 to 300lbs) or a girl with a golden arm very much like the skinny kid that throws the 95mph fastball.
+These characteristics involve a very big, tall, athletic woman (6’3″ to 6’6″ and 220 to 300lbs) or a girl with a golden arm very much like the skinny kid that throws the 95mph fastball.
 I have seen a couple of golden arms in Terri Cantwell and Michelle Carter in this country.
 Both these women could stand 59-61 feet without world class strength levels, but these athletes are very rare.
 The only women we should consider for the glide shot technique are these two types of women.
 If you do not have a big standing throw, you will have a hard time reaching world class female levels in the shot.
-Now, question is what do we do with all the women that don’t have huge standing throws or huge levers and mass?
+Now, the question is what do we do with all the women that don’t have huge standing throws or huge levers and mass?
 Make spinners out of them.
 Jill Camarena made the change from a 59-foot glider to a 66-foot spinner.
 Jill was the one thrower that made me take a very serious look into women with rotational technique.